Darsh-KP/BuyMe/README.txt

     username=
     password=
 3. Fill in the respective username and password for your mySQL server.
-4. Make sure to run the database SQL script provided.
+4. Make sure to run the database SQL script provided!!!
+	Note: Drop any other database name "buyme" before running the script.